-TABLE A6.
-Descriptive statistics for each sibilant fricative in the American English spontaneous speech data from the Buckeye corpus.
-The mean and standard deviation were calculated from the set of talker-specific means.
+TABLE 11.
+Descriptive statistics for each sibilant fricative in the American English spontaneous speech from the Buckeye Corpus.
+The mean and standard deviation were calculated from the population sample of talker-specific means.
 Ranges are reported for talker-specific means and standard deviations.
-One speaker produced only one instance of [3] and was thus excluded from the range of talker-specific [3]
+One speaker produced only one instance of [3] and was thus excluded in the range of talker-specific [3] SDs presented here.

-standard deviations presented here.